 Debugging Decision Model

-You may run your decision model in the debug mode by clicking on “debug.bat“.
+You may run your decision model in the debug mode by adding the property “debug=On” to your project.properties file.
 The execution will automatically stop at the beginning and will display on the console “>” asking you to enter a debug command.
 If you just click <Enter> it will execute the next rule, will show the value of the involved variables and stop again.
 This way by just clicking <Enter> you may debug your model rule-by-rule.
 At any moment, you may also enter the following commands:

 See example of decision model debugging in this post.